OPEC set for tough meeting, further price fall feared - sources

 They said they thought demand growth would in fact amount to just 1 million bpd, a big slowdown from this year when demand growth is expected to exceed 1.7 million bpd.

-Meanwhile, output from top global producers is showing no sign of abating and two OPEC sources said they believed the market would not rebalance before late 2016 or early 2017.
+Meanwhile, output from top global producers is showing no sign of abating.

 Saudi Arabia's own output edged up in November to 10.25 million bpd despite seasonal patterns which usually reduce demand for crude for domestic burn in winter months.

-Iran, which is expected raise supply next year if sanctions are lifted, sent a letter to OPEC ahead of Friday's meeting urging members to respect the production ceiling of 30 million bpd, the country's Mehr news agency reported.

 "OPEC meets on Dec.
 4 and we expect the current status quo to persist.
-Saudi Arabia is in no mood to cut output," analysts from Energy Aspect said in a note on Tuesday.
+Saudi Arabia is in no mood to cut output, especially as a collective cut remains elusive amidst rising financial stress among other major OPEC and key non-OPEC members," analysts from Energy Aspect said in a note on Tuesday.

+It said it believed Saudi Arabia would only cut production once it could influence the market, which was unlikely before the second half of 2016 given the current high level of inventories.

+"Fast forward a year from now and, if our expectations are accurate, stock draws will have begun.
+Under that circumstance, Saudi Arabia (or OPEC) would only have to reduce production by 0.5 million bpd, or even less, to achieve a similar $30-$40 upswing in prices," Energy Aspects added.
+(Writing by Dmitry Zhdannikov; Editing by Michael Urquhart)

 * Shares up 0.6 percent (Releads on Healthineers listing comments)